Mid-Day Market Update: Crude Oil Rises 2.5%; Energy Shares Spike

 Leading and Lagging Sectors

 Energy shares climbed 1.32% on Friday.
 Meanwhile, top gainers in the sector included Peabody Energy Corp.
-(NYSE: BTU), up 14%, and Nordic American Tanker Ltd (NASDAQ: RETA), up 12%.
+(NYSE: BTU), up 14%, and Nordic American Tanker Ltd (NASDAQ: NAT), up 12%.

 In trading on Friday, utilities shares fell 0.7%.